xsoophx/Kymatik/README.md

 Comprehensive documentation as a guide through the library's features and functionalities.

-**Please note that these features are in various stages of development and will be rolled out as they reach maturity.
+**Please note that these features are in various stages of development and will be rolled out as they reach maturity.**
-I'm committed to ensuring that each new feature meets high standards for reliability and performance.**

 # Getting Started 🚀